VaishnavJois/GIT-BASICS/README.md

 #
 ### git push -u origin master
+#### -u = upstream so next time when you use 'git push', it defaults to git push origin master
 ## creating branch in git
 ### git pull
 ### git checkout <branch name>